top of page

 Windows in Listed buildings

 Historic windows are an important aspect of the significance and character of a listed building.
-Where they survive, their replacement would not be recommended for approval through the listed building consent process.
+Click here for more information for guidance on windows in listed buildings.

 bottom of page